 - Application fee of $60 through the Common Application website or a fee waiver

 Once you've submitted your application, we'll send you an email with information about how to log in to our applicant portal, where you can check the status of your materials, see if anything is missing and receive updates.
-You're responsible for verifying that we have received all the necessary materials to complete your application by the deadline, so remember to double-check.
+You'll be responsible for verifying that we have received all the necessary materials to complete your application by the deadline, so please be sure to double-check.

 Things to note

 The Admissions Office may contact you if further information is needed to complete your application.
 If you have questions about these requirements or need help accessing the applicant portal, email or call us at 800-462-5275.

 Worcester, MA 01610-1477